·

 Water Wow Boards

-At first, I wasn’t too sure about these Water wow boards.
-They are good and the fact that your kid has to use water instead of paint to reveal the design on the cardboard is so good.
+At first, I wasn’t too sure about these Water wow boards but the fact that your kid has to use water instead of paint to reveal the design on the cardboard is so good.

 But I’ve noticed that if the little one uses it too often, the cardboard tends to take time to dry.
 So if you get these, remember to get the multi-pack so that you can alternate.
 The second and third will help keep the bub occupied while the first one dries out.